 Aerosols (i.e. spray disinfectant and starch), bleach, cleaning solvents, drain cleaners and pesticides are not allowed.

-Insulated packaging, containing refrigerated liquid nitrogen, is allowed as long as it is fully absorbed in a porous material, intended for transport of non-dangerous products and kept at a low temperature.
+Insulated packaging, containing refrigerated liquid nitrogen is allowed as checked and carry-on baggage as long as it is fully porous material, intended for transport of non-dangerous products and kept at a low temperature.
 For more information you can download the Guidelines to Transport a Refrigerated Liquid Nitrogen (Dry Shipper)opens in a new window.